Watch Live Now Streaming Click Here

 how to fast

 When you fast, be intentional.
 Plan to be sacrificial and not convenient.
-Plan to show the joy and love of God even when you’re struggling.
-Whatever you choose to omit or withhold from, commit to it for the whole period of time you decide to fast.
+Plan to reflect the joy and love of God even when you’re struggling.
+Whatever you choose to omit from your life, commit to it for the entire length of time you’ve set aside for the fast.

-When you fast, if you are new to fasting, commit to a time period that is sacrificial.
-If you have been fasting for diet purposes, consider prioritizing a heavenly focus during your fast above personal gains or losses.
+When you fast, commit to a period of time that is sacrificial.
+If you have been fasting for diet purposes, consider prioritizing a heavenly focus during your fast instead of personal gains or losses.

 get involved